zsiki/Find-GCP/README.md

 ## Sample 2

 Coordinates of GCPs were measured by total station and stored in [aruco.txt](samples/aruco.txt) file.
-This GCPs should be used in ODM or WebODM.
+These GCPs should be used in ODM or WebODM.
 The next command will generate the necessary text file for ODM.

 <img src="samples/20191029_110429.jpg" alt="img1" width="400"/> <img src="samples/20191029_110437.jpg" alt="img2" width="400"/>